×

 • Colorado State University – Pueblo

 Colorado participates in the STATE AUTHORIZATION RECIPROCITY AGREEMENT (SARA) through WICHE.
 This voluntary agreement provides reciprocity for the state authorization of distance education.
+WICHE Commissioners have been strong advocates for protecting the state voice in important governance decisions affecting this agreement and staff continue to support participating states and improving student protections while bolstering access.

-Knocking at the College Door is the leading U.S. resource for projections of college-ready students.
-Knocking, which includes a quadrennial publication with additional analysis, is essential for postsecondary policymakers, planning and workforce efforts, and economic development.
+Knocking at the College Door is the leading U.S. resource for projections of high school graduates.
+Released in December 2024, the newest edition is essential for postsecondary policymakers, planning and workforce efforts, and economic development.

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.